alishuaib/ngslivemap/README.md

-# NGS Live Map - Online Interactive Map for Phantasy Star Online 2: New Genesis
+# NGS Live Map - Online Map for Phantasy Star Online 2: New Genesis

 This is a interactive live map for the game Phantasy Star Online 2: New Genesis.